 4.3.3.2.
 Separate Rule Over Separate Spheres

 The obligations pertaining to the husband-wife relationship are summed up, in the main, by Aristotle's dictum that it is ‘his business is to get and hers to keep.’
 Xenophon's Oeconomicus, featuring a reported conversation between Ischomachus and his wife, corroborates this view.
 Ischomachus explains how a man’s physical and mental capacities have been adapted to work at the outdoor occupations, tending to ‘ploughing, sowing, planting and grazing,’ and all such tasks as supply the ‘necessary provisions.’
 A woman’s physical and mental capacities, on the other hand, have been adapted to work indoors, where the provisions are stored, and she must ‘keep these and work at what must be done indoors.’
 Both Aristotle and Xenophon’s Ischomachus insist on autonomy for both the husband and the wife in carrying out their functions, with Ischomachus fearing divine punishment ‘for neglecting his own work or doing that of his wife.’
 The idea of a husband taking over his wife's work is depicted as a transgression on the same level as neglecting his own work; the word separating them is 'or' (ἢ), not 'and' or 'because,' thus demonstrating that these are two separate misdeeds, each of which justly punishable by the gods.
 In the duties allocated to her, therefore, the wife is the equal of her husband, completely entrusted with protecting and managing the assets of their household, to no lesser extent than the husband is entrusted with procuring these materials, and with safely conveying them into his wife's care.
 The preservation of this intrinsically important institution is a responsibility borne by both equally.
-Aristotle expresses it thus, ‘the husband rules in virtue of fitness and in matters that belong to a man’s sphere; matters suited to a woman he hands over to his wife.’
+Aristotle expresses it thus: ‘the husband rules in virtue of fitness and in matters that belong to a man’s sphere; matters suited to a woman he hands over to his wife.’
 Through thus divorcing the man's sphere from the woman's, Aristotle rejects Plato's idea that men and women share in the same nature, with the men merely enjoying the dual benefits of having this nature better exemplified and being spared the pains of childbirth.

 4.3.3.3.
 Contrasting Communion and the Tally-Stick